 Qualifying For an Exclusion

 The IRS allows you to exclude capital gains of up to $250,000, or $500,000 if you're married filing jointly, from tax.
 You can only use this exclusion once every two years, however, and you must qualify by having lived in your home for two out of the five years preceding the sale.
 In addition, the house must have been your primary residence.
-You''' find more details about exclusions in IRS Publication 523 (see References).
+More details about exclusions are available in IRS Publication 523.
 If you don't qualify, the IRS taxes capital gains for most taxpayers at a rate of 15 percent as of 2018.
 This increases to 20 percent if your adjusted gross income exceeds $418,400 if single or $470,700 if married and filing a joint return.

 Suspension of Residency Tests for Exclusion